School air raid shelters in 1940s war-time Britain

 is better than mine as he was born two years before me

-I was allocated Shelter number 6 at the far end of the school field, and was always being told off for going to the nearest shelter.
+My class was allocated Shelter number 6 at the far end of the school field, and I was always being told off for going to the nearest shelter.
 At the time my instinct told me that the nearest shelter was the best to use.

-At Silver Street School in Edmonton in the Second World War, I can't remember any air-raid shelters.
+I don't think there were any air raid shelters at my school in Edmonton.
 There were, though, very thick brick blast walls specially built in front of every entrance.
-During one air-raid, I hid under my desk and when the bomb went off all the pictures on the wall fell off and came crashing down.
+During one air raid, I hid under my desk and when the bomb went off all the pictures on the wall fell and came crashing down.

 In the summer of 2005 the edge of what turned out to be the buried remains of a wartime air-raid shelter was found on a raised area of turf in the playing field of what was Edgware Primary School.
 Archaeological excavation revealed a staircase down, cast from a single piece of concrete leading to a shelter almost 15m long.
 Two of the visible walls were built from preformed panels of reinforced concrete approximately 0.45 m wide and 2 m high; the partition to the right of the entrance was a half-brick wall.
 At the far end there was a metal ladder leading up to an emergency exit, sealed with a concrete plug.
 There was a toilet cubicle at each end of the shelter, but the chemical toilets and the benches had been removed.
 Fragments of electrical wiring remained, including the brackets for the distribution panel and several Bakelite covers.